lithnet/access-manager-docs/docs/getting_started/Installing-the-Access-Manager-Service.md

 1. Windows Server 2012 R2 or later
 2. [.NET Core Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) 3.1.4 or later installed
 3. [ASP.NET Core Hosting Bundle](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) 3.1.4 or later installed
+4. Microsoft SQL Express, if hosting the database locally, or a separate SQL Standard or Enterprise edition server.
+(SQL express is installed by default)
-4. An SSL certificate for the AMS web site
+5. An SSL certificate for the AMS web site

 ## Step 1: Create a service account
 The Access Manger Service needs to run under the context of a domain user account.
 We strongly recommend using a group-managed service account for this purpose.
 [We've created a guide for setting up a GMSA](Creating-a-service-account-for-the-Access-Manager-Service) which includes a script to get you up and running quickly.